2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 • able to commit a period of time to hospice volunteering (e.g., 3 hours per week for at least one year) following completion of training

-• available to meet with Hospice Northwest staff on an ongoing basis for support, supervision and education purposes
+• available to check in with Hospice Northwest staff on an ongoing basis for support, supervision and education purposes

 • a compassionate ‘people person’ who is non-judgmental, accepting, self-confident and sensitive to others’ needs